What is an investment strategy?

 - Capital gains - Capital gains (profits from the sale of investments) are also taxed at a lower rate than interest income because they have a 50% income inclusion amount.

-Registered savings products such as Registered Retirement Savings Plans (RRSP) and Tax-Free Savings Accounts (TFSAs) typically give you a significant tax advantage over non-registered savings.
+Registered savings products such as registered retirement savings plans (RRSPs) and tax-free savings accounts (TFSAs) typically give you a significant tax advantage over non-registered savings.
 Income earned within a TFSA is totally tax-free even on withdrawal.
 Taxes on income earned within a RRSP are deferred until the money is withdrawn from the RRSP.

 Diversification